Robert & Andrea Moorhead

 And yet, “for all its international involvement, Osiris is resolutely American.
 We like frontiers, new territories, and challenges.
 In a sense Osiris is an ambassador for our country, offering others the chance to share their work with an American audience without sacrificing their native language.
 This is an essential element of Osiris—the gathering of many voices in many tongues.”

 Today, this “gathering of many voices” has itself been gathered and donated to the Poetry Collection, where it serves as an important research tool for students and scholars.
 After conversations with James Laughlin, founder and publisher of New Directions, whose personal poetry archive is in the Poetry Collection, and editor James Cooney, the papers of whose magazine Phoenix are also part of the collection, the Moorheads made their first gift to the Poetry Collection in 1995, with additional installments and further financial support arriving in subsequent years.
+Describing their decision to give their archive to the Poetry Collection, Robert and Andrea explain that:

 The Osiris Collection, documenting nearly forty years of the magazine’s history, helps promote the Poetry Collection’s mission of serving as the library of record for 20th- and 21st-century Anglophone poetry, and the Collection remains resolutely grateful to the Moorheads for the continuing generosity of their donations.